Paint Like a Pro: 6 DIY Painting Tips For Beginners

 - at least one 12-inch paint roller frame

-- a couple paint roller covers that fit over the frame
+- a couple of paint roller covers that fit over the frame

 - a paint roller tray the same length or larger than the roller